florath/rmtoo/Readme.txt

 rmtoo checks the given set of requirments and optionally outputs LaTeX source and a requirments dependency graph.

 To run rmtoo, first set the PYTHONPATH to the directoy where everything was unpacked.
 (Sourcing the 'setenv.sh' from the current directory exactly does this.)
-(Note: currently rmtoo comes as a tar ball where everything is unpacked in a local directory.
-This will change in future.)
+(Note: rmtoo may come as a tar ball where everything is unpacked in a local directory)

 --- Preconditions ---